TrevorDeyo/AdventofCode24/Day 4/readme.md

 # **Crossword Pattern Finder**

 This Python script is designed to find a specific word pattern ("XMAS") within a large grid of characters, considering all horizontal, vertical, and diagonal orientations.
 It's a foundational tool for solving word search puzzles or analyzing character matrices.
+Advent of Code 2024 Day 4 Challenge

 ## **Features**